Monday: the Moon’s Day

-The English word Monday was derived from Old English which literally means “moon’s day”.
+The English word Monday is derived from Old English and means “the Moon's day.”

 - Middle English – Monday or mone(n)day

 - Latin – dies lunae – Day of the Moon

 - Old English – mōnandæg or mōndæg